philipwalton/blog/_articles/private-and-protected-members-in-javascript.md

 * There's too much extra code to type.
 If you have tens or hundreds of modules, it will quickly become a burden.
 * You have to store an ID property on each instance, which is both annoying and potentially conflicting depending on the property name you choose.
 * By using the object `privateStore[this.id]` instead of `this` you lose access to the instance's prototype.
-* Private members can't be referenced in subclasses outside of scope, i.e. they're not protected members.
+* Private members can't be referenced in subclasses defined in a different scope, i.e. they can't be protected members.
 * It's not memory efficient.
 Since the `privateStore` object holds a reference to each of the private instance objects, none of those objects can be garbage collected.
 If the public instance goes away it will be impossible to access those private properties, but they'll still be taking up space in memory.
-In other words, it's a memory leak.

-Whether these downsides trump the downsides of not actually having privacy is hard to say and depends on the situation.
-Based on the amount of code I've seen using this strategy (approximately zero code), I'd say developers prefer leaking private variables to all this boilerplate.
+Whether these downsides trump the downsides of not actually having privacy is debatable and depends on the situation.
+But based on the amount of code I've seen using this strategy (approximately zero code), I'd say developers prefer leaking private variables to all this boilerplate.

-Either way, I know we can do better.
+Regardless, I know we can do better.

 ## What Does a Good Solution Look Like?